ifly6/Communique/README.md

 ## Summary ##
 Communiqué is a free, open-source, and platform-independent client for NationStates's Telegram API.
 It was originally inspired by Auralia's work on the matter and thus, recognised the limitations of writing on a Windows-only platform when most headless servers are Linux boxes.
 It is directly based on top of [JavaTelegram](https://github.com/iFlyCode/NationStates-JavaTelegram) a iFlyCode Java library designed to interface with NationStates itself.

-Since the general gist of this program is the same goal as Auralia's AutoTelegram, it will naturally be following many of the same protocols and functions.
-Currently, we are on version `5`.

-Note that it is *your* responsibility to know how the telegram API works.
+It is *your* responsibility to know how the telegram API works.
 Use of this program is agreement that you understand those limitations and requirements.
 It also agrees that you cannot claim losses, damages, or other negative effects from the author if action is taken against your NationStates account.

 ## Documentation ##